 The EPA (Environmental Protection Agency) recommends that if you have vermiculite, it’s best to assume it contains asbestos and leave it alone.
 You can have it tested for asbestos, but here’s the rub.
 The EPA defines an asbestos-containing material (ACM) as having greater than 1 percent asbestos.
 If it’s found to contain less than 1 percent asbestos, it’s not considered an ACM.
 That’s misleading, as it seems to imply that the product is safe.
 But, as part of a major class-action lawsuit, a study determined that exposure to vermiculite with less than 1 percent asbestos is still a potential health hazard and the product should be considered an ACM.

 What to do if you have vermiculite in your home

 Contact an insulation contractor.
 In Minnesota, where I live, an insulation contractor’s first step is having the insulation tested for asbestos.
 The vast majority of tests come back having less than 1 percent asbestos.
 That means no asbestos abatement contractors get involved, and removal of the vermiculite insulation is done with essentially a giant vacuum.
 The risk of airborne particles in this method is high.
 And according to the Zonolite Attic Insulation Trust (see “The good news” below), the presence of vermiculite is tantamount to the presence of asbestos.
 For this reason, I recommend having this work done by asbestos abatement professionals regardless of the test results.
-Here are other things you can’t just toss in the trash at home.

 The good news